KrishnaThapa74/portfolio/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I am an enthusiastic Associate Software Engineer, eager to contribute to team success through hard work, attention to detail and excellent organizational skills.
-Motivated to learn, grow and excel in the Software Development Industry.
+I'm a passionate Associate Software Engineer, driven to enhance team achievements with my meticulous work ethic and strong organizational skills.
+My hunger for knowledge propels me to continuously evolve and thrive in the dynamic Software Development landscape.